 All families who wish to borrow a federal PLUS loan must first complete a Free Application for Federal Student Aid (FAFSA).

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) program enables parents to borrow for higher education expenses through Federal Treasury.
 Direct PLUS loan regulation The 2013-2014 Direct PLUS loans interest rate is 6.41%.
 Loan fees of 4.204% are subtracted from the borrowed amount prior to disbursement.
 Repayment of principal and interest begins after disbursement and continues for a maximum of 10 years.
 Parents can prepay all or part of the amount borrowed at any time without penalty.
 Eligibility for the Direct PLUS loan is determined by the total cost of attendance less any other aid received.
 The Federal PLUS loan is the most flexible of these parent-financing options.
 The Department requires that credit check be perform, for evidence of an adverse credit history.
 In the case where the parent is denied a PLUS loan due to adverse credit history, the student may qualify for additional funds from the Unsubsidized Direct Federal Stafford Loan program.
-A 4% origination fee is deducted from the total amount borrowed prior to disbursement.
-For more information regarding the Federal Direct PLUS Loan Program, click on the Federal PLUS loan link above.
+More information regarding the Federal Direct PLUS Loan Program is available on the Federal Direct Loan web site.

 National Student Loan Data System (NSLDS)